 Specifically, there was a larger number of fatal rear end truck accidents than would be expected, particularly in specific areas of Baltimore near the Baltimore Harbor Tunnel.
 The reason for this high incident of truck accidents, investigators determined, was too many narrow or nonexistent shoulders on the Maryland stretch of Route 95.

-This problem lead to more rear end truck accidents in Maryland because one of the leading causes of big vehicle crashes is their inability to stop, causing rear end crashes.
+This problem leads to more rear end truck accidents in Maryland because one of the leading causes of big vehicle crashes is their inability to stop, causing rear-end crashes.
 These are usually not the most deadly type of crash.
 But, when you are taking about 20,000 lbs and bigger vehicles, death becomes not only possible but likely.

 - It is not just trucks that are causing problems on our highways.